|

 the identifier returned by the peer after the connection is

-Note that the addresses passed to sd_bus_set_address() may not be
+Note that the addresses passed to sd_bus_set_address() might not

 returned e.g. from a subsequent call to sd_bus_start(3).